rafaellyra/jehands/README.md

 # jehands
-jehands is a tool find javascript and css tags in files.
+jehands is a tool find scripts and styles tags in files.

 ## Dependencies
 egrep (or similar) and make

 ## How to use
-To search by css and javscript tags use the command
+To search by styles and scripts tags use the command
 ```
 make search
 ```

 If you have a more specific search for inline css into your css path
 ```
-make search-css_inline FILES=webroot/css
+make search-inline_styles FILES=webroot/css
 ```

 With your own project, you can customize to lookup a list of paths